-This is the second largest of Paris’ cemeteries and it contains some of the greatest writers and thinkers to have lived in the city including Samuel Beckett, Charles Pierre Baudelaire, Jean-Paul Sartre and Simone de Beauvoir.
+This is the second largest of Paris’s cemeteries and contains some of the greatest writers and thinkers to have lived in the city, including Samuel Beckett, Charles Pierre Baudelaire, Jean-Paul Sartre and Simone de Beauvoir.
 The site was once home to three farms (with the ruins of one of the windmills still visible on the graveyard’s southern edge), and is now surrounded on all sides by tall apartment blocks and office buildings.
 The tallest of them all, the Tour Montparnasse, offers incredible ghost-spotting opportunities at a safe, sensible distance.

-For more haunted places in France visit our article on abandoned sites around Paris that will give you the chills.
+For more haunted places in France, visit our article on abandoned sites around Paris that will give you the chills